FormidableLabs/radium/docs/api/README.md

 <App radiumConfig={{userAgent: req.headers['user-agent']}} />
 ```

 The config will be passed down via [context](https://facebook.github.io/react/docs/context.html) to all child components.
+Fields in the `radiumConfig` prop or context will override those passed into the `Radium()` function.

 Possible configuration values:
 - [`matchMedia`](#configmatchmedia)